OctopusDeploy/blog/blog/2019-09/istio/istio-serviceentry/index.md

 ## Redirecting internal requests to external resources

 To demonstrate the ServiceEntry resource we'll direct the requests to `http://webserver` from the `proxy` to https://raw.githubusercontent.com/mcasperson/NodejsProxy/master/externalservice1.txt.
-This is a plain text file hosted by GitHub, which we are using to simulate an external API endpoint.
+This is a plain text file containing the text `External Service 1` hosted by GitHub.
+We are using this text file to simulate an external API endpoint.

 The first step is to expose the host `raw.githubusercontent.com` to the Istio service registry, which is achieved with a ServiceEntry resource.